olivernaaris/grafana-openai-monitoring/README.md

 ### ChatCompletions

-To monitor chat completions using the OpenAI API, you can use the `chat_v2.monitor` decorator.
+To monitor ChatCompletions using the OpenAI API, you can use the `chat_v2.monitor` decorator.
 This decorator automatically tracks API calls and sends metrics and logs to the specified Grafana Cloud endpoints.

 Here's how to set it up: